Proposed Changes to Federal Estate Tax Laws

 Stay tuned: we will bring you further updates in the coming weeks and months.

 If you have any questions, please feel free to contact one of the attorneys listed below.
 For more information about the Private Clients and Estate Planning Group practice go to Private Clients and Estate Planning.
-You may also view the alert in the PDF below.

 *Board Certified – Estate Planning and Probate Law and Tax Law by the Texas Board of Legal Specialization

 To ensure compliance with requirements imposed by U.S. Treasury Regulations, Haynes and Boone, LLP informs you that any U.S. tax advice contained in this communication (including any attachments) was not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.